hisyntax/hisyntax/README.md

 ### Hi there 👋
 ### NOTE: I own two github accounts of which this was my first.
-I changed the username of my active github account(github.com/hisyntax) to [github.com/iqquee](https://github.com/iqquee) and i still wish to retain the username *hisyntax* and as such I assigned it to the pervious github account as a means to serve as a redirect to my origin account (prevoiusly github.com/hisyntax) which is now renamed to github.com/iqquee.
+I changed the username of my active github account(github.com/iqquee) to [github.com/jiyamathias](https://github.com/jiyamathias), I still wish to retain the username *iqquee*, and as such I assigned it to the pervious github account as a means to serve as a redirect to my active account (prevoiusly github.com/iqquee) which is now renamed to github.com/jiyamathias.
 ## Sorry for the inconvenience.
 Thank you

 <!--